 This transfer of energy eventually resulting in greater amplitude (volume) may seem strange given the energy imparted on the strings is transferred to the much larger surface area of the soundboard to produce sound.
 But there’s no magic involved, the trade off in transferring the energy of the strings to the soundboard is a loss of sustain.

 There is normally some kind of trade-off between volume and sustain, and, in the case of the acoustic guitar if the strings were suspended between two completely rigid objects (e.g. stone) the strings would vibrate much longer.

-The more flexible nature of the guitar’s soundboard means the energy from the strings decays at a faster rate, however, it’s also capable of displacing far more air particles over a shorter duration, resulting in more volume.
+The more flexible nature of the guitar’s soundboard means the energy from the strings decays at a faster rate, however, it’s also capable of displacing far more air particles over a shorter duration, resulting in greater volume.

 Why different acoustic guitars sound different

 All acoustic guitars work the same way, however as you will have noticed guitars often sound quite different when compared e.g. some guitars are described as warm, others might be described as bright, and others may be described as scooped, meaning the mid-range frequencies are less dominant than the low and high frequencies.
-There are also additional factors including different rates of decay e.g. how long the note sustains, along with volume.
+There are also additional factors including different rates of decay e.g. how long the note sustains, along with projection and volume.

 We’ve already covered volume earlier in this article e.g. the larger (and deeper) the guitar body the more air particles contained within the chamber, resulting in more volume being produced.

 So a dreadnought (the most popular shape) with its large body size and wide waist offers a fuller sound with more bass and treble response than a parlor guitar which although sacrificing some volume will generally sound more focused due to its relatively small size in comparison.